 What exactly is Endometriosis?

 Endometriosis a condition resulting from the appearance of endometrial tissue outside the womb (endometrial tissue).
 This misplaced tissue develops into growths or lesions which respond to the menstrual cycle in the same way that the tissue of the uterine lining does: each month the tissue builds up, breaks down, and sheds.
 When we menstruate blood flows from the uterus and out of the body through the vagina, but the blood and tissue shed from endometrial growths has no way of leaving the body, as it is trapped inside the abdominal cavity.
-This results in internal bleeding, breakdown of the blood and tissue from the lesions, and inflammation — and can cause pain, infertility, scar tissue formation, adhesions, and bowel problems.
+This results in internal bleeding, the breakdown of the blood and tissue from the lesions, and inflammation — and can cause pain, infertility, scar tissue formation, adhesions, and bowel problems.
 (Endometriosis Association, n.d.)

 Okay, so that is the medical explanation.
 What does it really mean?

-There are cells which are escaping from inside of the Uterus and attaching themselves to the outside of organs, which are found within the abdominal cavity.
+There are cells which are escaping from the inside of the Uterus and attaching themselves to the outside of organs, which are found within the abdominal cavity.
 When these cells hang out there for long enough, they begin to grow and become sticky.
 The body will try to repair this damage and forms scar tissue to attempt to protect the area, along with adhesions.
-The trouble is, these adhesions and the scar tissue cause restriction of the organs which normally glide comfortably within our abdominal cavity.
-Now, they are stuck and this causes incredible pain for many woman with the condition.
+The trouble is these adhesions and the scar tissue cause restriction of the organs which normally glide comfortably within our abdominal cavity.
+Now, they are stuck and this causes incredible pain for many women with the condition.

 There are different types of adhesions and some will only form at the site of the Endometrial implants, while others will form between the organs and reproductive parts.

 Why do you need to know about it?